DEANKAGO/martin-kago-muchai/README.md

 ## Description

-<p>This is  a website that shows my portfolio/resume.It contains all my background information,some sample projects that I have worked on and the experience gained.</p>
+<p>This is  a website that shows my burger palace website project.</p>

 ## Installation